nubank/nuvigator/doc/next.md

 **Hero Animations**

-Nuvigator comes with built in support for Here animations that happens betweens different levels of nested Nuvigators.
+Nuvigator comes with built in support for Hero animations that happens betweens different levels of nested Nuvigators.

 ### Navigating